SS Britannic (1874): SS Celtic collision

 On 19 May 1887, at about 5:25pm, the White Star liner SS Celtic collided with Britannic in thick fog about 350 mi east of Sandy Hook, New Jersey.
 Celtic, with 870 passengers, had been steaming westbound for New York City, while Britannic, carrying 450 passengers, was on the second day of her eastward journey to Liverpool.
 The two ships collided at almost right angles, with Celtic burying her prow 10 ft in the aft port side of Britannic.
 Celtic rebounded and hit two more times, before sliding past behind Britannic.

 Six steerage passengers were killed outright on board Britannic and another six were later found to be missing, having been washed overboard.
 There were no deaths on board Celtic.
 Both ships were badly damaged, but Britannic more so, having a large hole below her waterline.
 Fearing that she would founder, the passengers on board began to panic and rushed the lifeboats.
 Britannic's captain, Hugh Hamilton Perry, pistol in hand, was able to restore some semblance of order, and the boats were filled with women and children, although a few men forced their way on board.
 After the lifeboats had launched, it was realised that Britannic would be able to stay afloat, and the lifeboats within hailing distance were recalled.
 The rest made their way over to Celtic.
 The two ships remained together through the night and the next morning were joined by the Wilson Line's Marengo and British Queen of the Inman Line, and the four slowly made their way into New York Harbor.
 Britannic was repaired at New York and was out of service for nearly a month.

 Two-and-a-half-year-old Eleanor Roosevelt was on board the Britannic at the time of the collision, with her father Elliott, mother Anna and aunt Tissie.
 Eleanor was lowered into a lifeboat, screaming and protesting.
 She and her parents were taken to the Celtic and eventually returned to New York.
 Eleanor raised a huge protest at the prospect of going back on board a ship to continue the family's trip to Europe.
 Her parents went on to Europe, leaving the little girl with a maternal aunt.
 Eleanor had a lifelong fear of water and ships as a result of this incident.

+A subsequent Court of Enquiry held in New York in June 1887, found that the captains of both ships were guilty of 'not observing regulations for the prevention of collisions at sea'; the Celtic's captain Irvine was censured for failing to reduce speed whilst steaming through fog, whilst captain Perry of the Britannic was censured for failure to sound the ship's whistle before the collision.
+Another more far reaching recommendation was for the separate 'in' and 'out' shipping lanes be extended right across the Atlantic.